Fluidisator/pan360-helmetfix/README.md

 * Enable Wi-Fi (via Screen 3).
 * Find the IP address on Screen 1.
 * Open http://<device_ip>/ in your browser to download the CSV file.
+  The csv names are time and date at the begining of the sequence, followed by a number :
+  YYYYMMMDDThhmmss-000.csv
+* Copy all the csv created during the sequence to the same directory as photos

 3. Identify the image where the recording time ID is clearly visible.
 Keep it memory for the **timeref** parameter, the filename will be the **photoref**